dotnet/docs-tools/WhatsNew.Cli/README.md

    - Select **Secrets**
    - Add "OSPO_KEY" as a **Repository Secret**.
 1. Install the [.NET SDK 7.0](https://dotnet.microsoft.com/download/dotnet) or later.
 1. build and publish the tool.
 The `WhatsNew.Cli` folder is at the root of the repository you closed in step 1.
+By default, this builds the *Debug* configuration.

     ```bash
     cd ./WhatsNew.Cli